JiWoo-M02/JiWoo-M02.github.io/_pages/about.md

 Hello, I’m JiWoo Maeng.

 I majored in System Control and minored in Data Software during my undergraduate studies, where I developed a strong interest in solving real-world problems through data-driven approaches.

-Starting in my second year, I worked as an undergraduate research assistant for about three years, taking various courses in AI-based data analysis and modeling while participating in hands-on projects.
+Starting in my second year, I worked as an undergraduate research for about three years, taking various courses in AI-based data analysis and modeling while participating in hands-on projects.

 Some of my representative projects include:
 * Social Welfare Transportation Support System Using Deep Learning(R-CNN)